openmainframeproject/foundation/zowe_conformance/test_evaluation_guide_table.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td>The active language to be used for string selection must be retrieved using ZoweZLUX.globalization.getLanguage(), which determines language by multiple factors</td>
+   <td>If your software supports multiple languages, the active language to be used for string selection must be retrieved using ZoweZLUX.globalization.getLanguage(), which determines language by multiple factors</td>
  </tr>
   <tr>
    <th style="background-color:#555555">17</th>